kimjusnu/kimjusnu/README.md

-# 👋 Hi, I'm Junsu Kim (김준수)
+# 👋 Hi, I'm Junsu Kim.
-I'm a passionate frontend developer who thrives on bringing ideas to life through code.
-Whether it's solving complex problems or crafting beautiful user interfaces, I'm always up for the challenge.
-For me, coding is not just a job—it's a way to create meaningful and lasting experiences.
+I'm a university student aiming to become a frontend developer.
+I’m not your typical developer who sticks to just one thing—I love diving into whatever excites me, learning new technologies, and creating something fun and useful from scratch.
+Creativity and passion drive me, and I’m constantly experimenting and pushing myself to grow.

+In the future, I want to become a developer who excels at communication and thrives in collaborative environments, bringing value to every project I work on.

 ## 🛠 Tech Stack